Nigel2392/go-django-queries/README.md

   }

-  // Create the object with the queries.Objects function, send signals before and after if err := queries.CreateObject(profile); err != nil || profile.ID == 0 {
+  // Create the object with the queries.Objects function, send signals before and after
+  // if the model adheres to `models.Saver`, the model's Save method will be called if err := queries.CreateObject(profile); err != nil || profile.ID == 0 {
      t.Fatalf("Failed to insert profile: %v", err)
   }